agent-jay/paper_notes/notes/resnet_he.md

   gradient problem (They use BN and verify that forward/backward signals don't vanish).
 - More analysis in [Identity Mappings in Deep Residual Networks](https://arxiv.org/pdf/1603.05027.pdf)
+- 1*1 convolution layers are used for dimensionality reduction- spatial resolution maintained, but the number of feature maps can be reduced (volume) by using fewer 1*1 conv filters than the current volume.
+Introduced in the Inception architecture for reducing feature map size before blowing them up again with 3*3 or 5*5 conv layers.

 ## Questions